Application process

 There will be two centralised assessments for students to pass: SQE1 tests functional legal knowledge; and SQE2 assesses written and oral legal skills.
 The assessments will be set and marked by Kaplan, the assessment organisation appointed by the SRA.

-What are Freshfields’ plans in response to the SRA’s introduction of the Solicitors Qualifying Examination (SQE)?
+How is my career at Freshfields affected by the SRA’s introduction of the Solicitors Qualifying Examination (SQE)?

 All Freshfields trainees will receive clear and comprehensive guidance through every stage of their training.